fuzzymfx/fuzzymfx.github.io/content/about.md

 I enjoy music and have recently taken up playing the guitar.
 I also have a penchant for [adventuring and exploring places](https://anubhavp.dev/explored).
 Fond of *fiction*, I am trying to take time out to [read](https://anubhavp.dev/reading.html) and [write](https://anubhavp.dev/blog) more.
 Additionally, I have a [photography page](https://instagram.com/anubhavclicks).
 Besides, I attend events related to space exploration, software engineering, and technology.
 [Here's more on what I am up to](/current.html).

-**An open invitation**

-If you are in Bangalore, let's meet over a cup of coffee.
+Here's **an open invitation**: if you are in Bangalore, let's meet over a cup of coffee.
 I am always up for a conversation, or collaborating on projects.
 Feel free to reach out to me over mail or any of the social media platforms.
-If you want to have a 10 min quick chat, here are my calender and mail links.
-I deeply value my time, and I'm sure you do too, hence I would appreciate if you come prepared with some initial research on what you want to discuss.
+If you want to have a 10-minute quick chat, here are my calendar and mail links.
+I deeply value my time, and I'm sure you do too, hence I would appreciate it if you come prepared with some initial research on what you want to discuss.

 [<i class="fa-solid fa-envelope" style="color: #777;"></i>](mailto:anubhabr50@gmail.com)  \   [<i class="fa-solid fa-calendar-days" style="color: #777;"></i>](https://cal.com/anubhavp)